Peter Best's score for Crocodile Dundee

 This theme from Peter Best’s score for Crocodile Dundee (Peter Faiman, 1985) fuses lush, spacious consonances, drawn-out reverberant flute gestures and bedding strings.

 The flute performs sustained notes in an ascending melodic pattern.
 Elsewhere in the film the motif is repeated and doubled by a French horn – in a lower register to thicken the melodic texture.
 The orchestral dynamics crescendo, helping to create forward momentum in the narrative, maximising the impact of the story.

-The musical theme also plays a narrative and thematic role when it signifies, and cues in, Mick Dundee’s (Paul Hogan’s) sense of belonging within, and longing for, the rugged Australian outback – a sentiment he expresses regardless of where he is at any particular time.
+The musical theme also plays a narrative and thematic role when it signifies, and cues in, Mick Dundee’s (Paul Hogan) sense of belonging to, and longing for, the rugged Australian outback – a sentiment he expresses regardless of where he is at any particular time.